The Next Generation of Energy at CFU

 Positive Financial Impact

 CFU's power plants help control costs for our customers.
 When market prices are high, CFU can produce electricity, reducing the amount of expensive energy CFU needs to buy off the market to supply to customers.
-We expect a new reciprocating engine power plant would produce significant power market and capacity revenue and help keep rates low for customers.
+We expect a new reciprocating engine energy center would produce significant power market and capacity revenue and help keep rates low for customers.

 Next Steps